Alistair MacLeod: Awards and honours

 Macleod's 1999 novel No Great Mischief won several awards including the International Dublin Literary Award, the Trillium Book Award, the Thomas Head Raddall Award, the Dartmouth Book & Writing Award for Fiction, the Canadian Booksellers Association Libris Awards for author of the year as well as fiction book of the year (2000) and the Atlantic Provinces Booksellers' Choice Award.
 In 2009, No Great Mischief was voted Atlantic Canada's greatest book.

 MacLeod won the Portia White Prize in 2001.
 The prize, awarded by the Province of Nova Scotia, honours artistic excellence and achievement.

 In 2003, he won the Lannan Literary Award for fiction.

 In 2008, MacLeod was named an Officer of the Order of Canada, the same year he became a Fellow of the Royal Society of Canada.

 In 2009, MacLeod received the PEN/Malamud Award for Short Fiction along with Amy Hempel.

+In 2015, MacLeod was awarded the Order of Nova Scotia.

 MacLeod has been awarded more than a dozen honorary degrees including ones from his alma mater, St. Francis Xavier University, Cape Breton University, McGill University and the University of Prince Edward Island.